 Johan Von Schreeb

-Professor in Global Disaster Medicine at the Department of Public Health Sciences and head of the Centre for Research on Health Care in Disasters.
+Professor in Global Disaster Medicine at the Department of Global Public Health and head of the Centre for Research on Health Care in Disasters.
 The centre is a WHO collaborative centre that provides trainings in global disaster medicine and trauma care in austere settings, conducts research and supports policy work within the field.

 I am a medical doctor specialised in general surgery and did my first field mission in 1989 with Médecins Sans Frontières (MSF), and has since then continued to work with MSF in disasters world wide.
 For WHO, I coordinated international response to the Ebola outbreak in Sierra Leone.
 In 2016.
 In 2016-17, I supported trauma care support to Mosul and in 2017 provided trainings in trauma care in Donetsk, eastern Ukraine and in 2018 conducted similar trainings in Yemen, all for WHO.
 I collaborate with WHO and have co-authored the WHO publication "Classification and standards for Foreign Medical Teams (FMT) in sudden onset disasters" and "Essential clinical care in conflicts and complex emergencies"